eclipse-vertx/vert.x/README.md

 * Efficiently serve static files from the filesystem bypassing user-space altogether.
 * Provides an elegant api for composing asynchronous actions together in a few lines of code.
 * Asynchronous plugins will be provided for a wide variety of other systems and protocols including AMQP, Redis, REST, Gemfire, MongoDB, STOMP, Twitter, SMTP, JDBC, Memcached, JMS, ZeroMQ, JDBC, web frameworks, etc
-* Module manager.
-Install modules from a public repository.
-Create your own applications and push them to the repo.
-Creates a market for an ecosystem of vert.x modules.

 ## Jump to the examples